Buffalo Water Quality at a Glance

 3. Check your home’s age – properties built before 1940 are most likely to have lead service lines, though some were installed through the 1980s.

-Buffalo’s RLIW Program provides financial assistance for lead service line replacement, with full coverage available for income-qualified residents.
+Buffalo’s RLIW Program provides assistance for lead service line replacement, with support available for eligible residents.

 How does Buffalo treat Lake Erie water?

-Buffalo uses a multi-step treatment process at the Colonel Ward Treatment Plant to ensure water safety:
+Buffalo uses a multi-step treatment process at the Colonel Ward Treatment Plant:

 • Coagulation and flocculation: Polyaluminum chloride binds particles together for removal